 Terrain can have a significant impact on an economy as well.
 For instance, water transportation has historically been the most effective and least costly means of transporting large amounts of goods.
 Look at the map of Europe and notice how much coastline there is.
-Start in the bottom right in the Black sea, come south into the Aegean Sea, into the Mediterranean Sea, and out into the Atlantic.
+Start in the bottom right in the Black Sea, come south into the Aegean Sea, into the Mediterranean Sea, and out into the Atlantic.
 Then follow the coast around Portugal up through the English Channel into the North Sea.
-From there you may head north along the coast of Norway or east into the Baltic Sea and up toward Finland.
+From there, you may head north along the coast of Norway or east into the Baltic Sea and up toward Finland.
 Notice how many nations have direct access to ports along these paths.
 But then also consider the numerous navigable waterways that extend deep into the interior of European nations.
 Historically, Europe had many geographic features that made trade easier than in other parts of the world.

-Thus, we can see that geographic limitations have had a significant impact on the development of different societies.
-However, in light of globally integrated markets and transportation, there is little reason, from a technical standpoint, why most nations should have to do without basic resources simply because of geography.
-(There are modern exceptions as we will see.)
+Thus, we can see that geographic limitations have significantly impacted the development of different societies.
+However, in light of globally integrated markets and transportation, there is little reason, from a technical standpoint, why most nations should do without basic resources simply because of geography.
+(There are modern exceptions, as we will see.)
 That is, of course, presuming that the nation is connected and integrated into the larger global market.
-If not, then natural resource questions can still be significant issues a nation’s economy.
+If not, natural resource questions can still be significant for national economic issues.

 Michael, this post by Fr.
 Gregory Jensen (EO) seems to me to be quite connected to your series and your thought in general.